PressCrew/infinity/src/templates/plugins/buddypress/README.md

 ## BuddyPress Template Overrides

-BuddyPress with look in this folder for templates *before* any other folder.
+BuddyPress will look in this folder for templates *before* any other folder.